Harvest Moon: One World – Event Triggers and Farm Workflow Guide

 Advertisement

-• Regional field: crops tied to the current biome or chapter so travel does not eat half your day.
+• Regional field: crops tied to the current biome or chapter, so travel does not eat half your day.

-Morning: chores first, but only the profitable ones
+Morning: only the profitable chores

 Midday: exploration, Harvest Wisps, and trigger checks

-Night: shipping-bin timing is a strategy, not cleanup
+Night: shipping-bin timing is a strategy

 FinalBoss // Gear